magdesign/openmapper/README.md

-This is a sidechain for openmapper stuff.
+This is a sidechain sketchboard for openmapper stuff.

-I show here things I was able to code in JavaScript but not in Typescript, so Jan has to rewrite into typescript.
+#Since I dont get the Typescript stuff, I write here the JavaScript solution and Jan or someone has to rewrite it into typescript.

+In the version on gitlab, we had the problem that dat.gui could not be hidden by default, here I made the solution where it is hidden by default.

 ## Usage
 Clone to your computer and run index.html